HashkeyHSK/whale-staking/docs/TECHNICAL_FAQ.md

 ---

-### Q11: Why does  require whitelist?
+### Q11: Do I need whitelist?

-**A:**  targets whales and institutions, requires approval.
+**A:** **Whitelist is disabled by default**.

-- Need admin to add your address to whitelist
+- Product is open by default, all users can participate in staking
-- Only whitelisted users can participate in
+- Admin can enable whitelist mode via `setWhitelistOnlyMode()` function if needed
-- Please contact admin to apply for whitelist
+- If whitelist mode is enabled, admin needs to add your address to whitelist to participate

 ---